Extra Customer Benefits

 - Round up debit card transactions to the nearest dollar and the spare change goes to your savings account

-- A credit-builder secured credit card is available
+- A credit-builder secured credit card is available2

-- Current savings APY of 0.50% is higher than rates at most banks
+- Current savings rate is higher than most banks4*

 - Limited account options

 Chime® is headquartered in San Francisco and was launched in 2014.
 Its innovative financial technology — fintech — roots are the top reason why it’s different from the average brick-and-mortar bank*.
 Chime doesn’t have any physical branches — online banking, including a simple-to-understand mobile app and debit card to help you handle your everyday finances, is its focus.

 Chime’s partnerships with regional banks help it create “member first financial products.”
 The approach lowers Chime’s operating costs and cuts out many of the fees you’re used to paying.
 A good example is Chime’s partnerships with Stride Bank and The Bancorp Bank, which add up to $250,000 in FDIC protection for Chime account holders.

 Here are the features GOBankingRates looked at when considering Chime for inclusion in its Best Banks of 2023 roundup.

 The foundation of your Chime experience is the Checking Account, which was included in GOBankingRates’ Best Checking Accounts of 2023 survey.
 Opening one is easy, and there are no monthly fees, minimum requirements or opening balances to meet.